harelba/q/mkdocs/docs/index.md

 3000,Jupiter,142984,9.9
 <Ctrl-D>

-# Run q with -A to see the analysis results
+# Let's run q with -A to see the analysis results.
 $ q -b -O -H -d , "select * from some-data.csv" -A
 Table: /Users/harelben-attia/dev/harelba/q/some-data.csv
   Sources: